CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 The `ifdown` command always deletes logical interfaces after bringing them down.
 When you bring down the physical connection to an interface, it is brought back up automatically after any future reboots or configuration changes with `ifreload -a`.

+{{%notice note%}}
+By default, `ifupdown` is quiet.
+Use the verbose option (`-v`) to show commands as they are executed when bringing an interface down or up.
+{{%/notice%}}

+### Bring up an Interface Administratively

-To administratively bring the interface up or down; for example, to bring down a port, bridge, or bond but not the physical connection for a port, bridge, or bond, you can use the `--admin-state` option.
-Alternatively, you can use CUE commands.
+When you bring an interface up or down administratively (admin up or admin down), you bring down a port, bridge, or bond but not the physical connection for the port, bridge, or bond.

 When you put an interface into an admin down state, the interface *remains down* after any future reboots or configuration changes with `ifreload -a`.